-UPDATE: APS students head back to the classroom - Austin Daily Herald
+Latest Stories

-UPDATE: APS students head back to the classroom
+APS students head back to the classroom

 Using guidance handed down by the state, Austin Public Schools is returning students, in a couple different ways, to the classrooms this year.